Rihanna to release new song ‘Lift Me Up’ for ‘Wakanda Forever’

 The announcement comes less than a day after social media accounts tied to the film teased a release of some kind for Oct.
 28. “Wakanda Forever” appeared on the screen with all of the letters disappearing, except for the letter R and the date of the release.

-The post sent fans into a frenzy, as they’ve been awaiting new music from the Fenty Beauty founder since her 2016 album “Anti.”
+The post caused a frenzy among fans, who have been awaiting new music from the Fenty Beauty founder since her 2016 album “Anti.”
 While she has had standalone singles here and there, the Rihanna Navy has been in a drought with the Barbadian beauty.

-News of the single comes a month after Rihanna announced she’ll be headling Super Bowl LVII’s Halftime Show at the State Farm Stadium in Arizona on Feb.
+News of the single comes a month after Rihanna announced she’ll be headlining Super Bowl LVII’s Halftime Show at the State Farm Stadium in Arizona on Feb.
 12, 2023.

 It’s been a big year for the nine-time Grammy award winner.

-In May, she and partner, rapper A$AP Rocky, welcomed their first child together, a baby boy.
+In May, she and her partner, rapper A$AP Rocky, welcomed their first child, a baby boy.
 The couple kept a low profile until recently.
 So far, the couple hasn’t released the name of the child nor any photos.